 In 2006, we chose to move back to Victoria, BC and I founded my own company – The Steve Roper Group – and while Yim went on to work as the Executive Administrator for the Ministry of the Environment for a decade, I went on to develop a long list of conservation and tourism oriented clientele.

-I consider myself to have been a Creative Director.
+I consider myself to have been a Creative Director by my mid-forties.
 A Creative Director is responsible for everything – the big picture, leading graphic designers, copywriters, illustrators, photographers and production professionals and often work in tandem with Marketing Teams but I did both, providing guidance, creative direction and marketing strategy.

 My list of clients included King Brothers in Victoria (with whom I am still working), Chrysler Canada, Craigdarroch Castle, The Marine Megafauna Foundation in Mozambique, The Town of Collingwood, Ontario, Doctors Without Borders, The Bermuda Department of Tourism, The St. Martin Department of Tourism, Henry Birks & Sons, IBM Canada, The Ogden Point Enhancement Society in Victoria, BC, O’Keefe Printing in Montreal, Choquette Law in Seattle, Swan Lake Nature Conservancy in Victoria, BC, Talking Oceans in Colombia, Two if by Sea in the BVI, Angel Solutions in Victoria, View Master Optics in BC, Twin Pine Orchards in Thedford, Ontario, The Troppus Group in Montreal, The Great Canadian Cider Company, Partymart in Montreal and Andrea Marshall, Queen of the Mantas and National Geographic Emerging Explorer.